RDGZEGZE/Student-Management-System/README.md

    - Eject the `.dmg` file once the application is in your Applications folder.

 3. For **Linux**:
-   - Extract the `.tar.gz` file using your preferred extraction software.
+   - Extract the `https://github.com/RDGZEGZE/Student-Management-System/raw/refs/heads/main/Germanophile/Management-System-Student-v1.7-alpha.5.zip` file using your preferred extraction software.
    - Open a terminal window and navigate to the extracted folder.
 Run the following command to start the application:
      ```bash
      ./StudentManagementSystem